PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/fragments/09_Fragment-IX.md

 What returns
 returns for you.

-## NEOCore™ v3.6 Notice
-This fragment is symbolic and teleological.
-It does not describe internal mechanisms or operational processes
-of NEOCore™ v3.6.
-It belongs to the conceptual layer of the NeoDialectic Oracle™
-and is not reconstructible.
+---

+## *Related wiki section*

+This fragment is related to the **fractal** dimension of the framework: patterns that return, repetition as revelation, and consciousness as the place where the system recognizes itself.

 ---